 The concern over high interest rates in Brazil is understandable.
 It impacts the public coffers in favour of the richest and discourages productive investment.
 Many analysts argue that the interest rate is too high, and that the main reason for its inaction is pressure from special interest groups, notably the financial market.
 Although this argument is seductive for its simplicity, it does not jibe with the complexity of the theme.

-- Analysis: The Worst is Past for Brazil’s Credit Cycle
+- The Worst Has Passed for Brazil’s Credit Cycle

 18 May 2017